Do something radical to your website after COVID-19. Make it better!

 The massive increase in specialisation and the professionalisation of skills is likely completely unknown to them.

 That's not their fault; they don't work in web everyday.
 But this knowledge gap is now a serious organisational risk and it's time to bring them up-to-date.

 You can start by explaining why 'web design' is not what they think it is.
-It is only 1 part of a vast spectrum of disciplines and deliverables that underlie modern online operations.
+It is only one part of a vast spectrum of disciplines and deliverables that underlie modern online operations.

 Tell them it's time to stop thinking of their website as an art project.

-Think of the €-hundreds-of-millions have been spent on redesigns over the last 2 decades with effectively nothing to show for them.
-What a waste of time and money.
+But think of the €-hundreds-of-millions have been spent on redesigns over the last two decades with effectively nothing to show for it.

 Don't redesign your site.
 Make it better!